anhinga/JuliaCon2021-poster/README.md

 https://github.com/anhinga/julia-notebooks/blob/main/images-as-matrices/presentation/commentary.md

-Slide 5 of the slide deck corresponds to `variations-4` notebook here (to the last computation of its directed acycled dataflow graph of image transformations):
+Slide 5 of the slide deck corresponds to `variations-4` notebook here (to the last computation of its directed acycled dataflow graph of image transformations which composes matrix multiplications with other image transformations):

 https://github.com/anhinga/julia-notebooks/tree/main/grimoire-team/variations